Stepping out in Zambia is always an adventure.

 When moving from one camp to another in the same national park, you’ll often be transferred by 4WD – which effectively becomes an extra game drive.
 In some specialist walking camps in the South Luangwa, you may even be able to walk between the camps.

 Where to go on safari in ZambiaMost safaris to Zambia are tailormade.
-Browse our extensive list of safari ideas, then ask the team at Expert Africa to help you put together an itinerary that will suits your requirements.
+Browse our extensive list of safari ideas, then ask the team at Expert Africa to help you put together an itinerary that will suit your requirements.

 If you prefer to travel in the company of a small group of like-minded travellers on a safari led by a professional guide, our Wild about Africa programme has a small range of the best of these trips in Zambia, and some extensive choices in other countries also.